swiftlang/swift-evolution/visions/webassembly.md

 management of Swift SDKs for cross-compilation in general, which is beneficial not only for WebAssembly, but for all platforms.

+5. Explore and prototype virtualization of SwiftPM manifests/plugins and Swift macros with Wasm.

-5. Continue work on Wasm Component Model support in Swift as the Component Model proposal is stabilized.
+6. Continue work on Wasm Component Model support in Swift as the Component Model proposal is stabilized.
 Ensure that future versions of WASI are available to Swift developers targeting Wasm.
 A more ambitious long-term goal to consider is making interoperability with Wasm components as smooth as C and C++ interop already is for Swift.
 With a formal specification for Canonical ABI progressing, this goal will become more achievable with time.